reverentgeek/blog/src/site/presentations.md

 ## Leadership Guide for the Reluctant Leader Workshop

-(_4 hour workshop_)
+(_4-8 hour workshop_)

+Does the idea of being a leader sound terrifying to you?
+Are you in a leadership role today and not sure you're cut out for it, or feel like you're not leading effectively?
+This workshop is for you!

-I believe you can have a positive impact on people around you.
-You can make an amazing difference to your team, community, and beyond.
-I also believe you don’t have to be in a “leadership” role to be an effective leader!
+**SPOILER ALERT:** You don't even need to be in a leadership position to be an effective leader!

-In this workshop I want to share with you some of the key ingredients of good leadership.
-You will learn practical skills and strategies, and create a plan to make a positive impact on others.
-The goal is for you to walk away with a fresh perspective so that you can thrive with greater purpose and meaning!
+In this workshop, we will explore the critical ingredients of good leadership.
+We'll bust some myths, learn to lead ourselves, and recognize areas where we can take responsibility or take action.
+Along the way, we'll explore strategies for common tough subjects such as conflict resolution, influencing others, running effective meetings, and public speaking!

+I promise you will walk away with a fresh perspective on leadership, excited about your potential, and equipped with tools to help you reach your full potential and have a lasting positive impact on others!

 <a name="electron-workshop"></a>